wireseo/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to view their personal tasks.
+1. User requests to view their personal Tasks.
-2. Jarvis shows a list of tasks.
+2. Jarvis shows a list of Tasks.

     Use case ends.